-Demand remains greater than new supply in most markets
+Demand remains greater than new supply in most markets Majority of U.S. markets seeing current absorption levels exceed new deliveries

 ...and vacancy rates continue to fall

 Rental vacancy rates plunged to 7.0 percent in the fourth quarter, the lowest since 1993.